meshula/Nanocolor/README.md

 allows Nanocolor to transform any color space with this invertible property to any other with the invertible property.

+_____

+## Definitions

+Nomenclature shall be as per ISO 22028-1 terminology, and will occassionally spell colour with a u per common usage.

+### Colour space

+A geometric representation of colors in a metrical space.

+### Colorimetric colour space

+A colour space having an exact and simple relationship to CIE colorimetric values.

+### Adopted white

+A “spectral radiance distribution” that converts to perfectly achromatic colour signals that have a value of unity “(i.e. colour signals that are considered to correspond to a perfect white diffuser)”

+### Additive RGB colour space

+colorimetric colour space with three primary chromaticities, adopted white chromaticity, transfer function

+### Colour space encoding

+“digital encoding of a colour space, including ... digital encoding method, and ... value range”

+### Colour image encoding

+Colour space encoding plus context, including image state, intended viewing environment, and for print, reference medium

+_____

+## Scope

+Colour space encoding is in scope.

+Colour image encoding is out of scope.

+Camera vendor specific colour spaces are out of scope.

+Colour spaces relative to a particular encoded white (cf. LAB, LUV, etc but also IPT and other spaces optimized for gamut mapping) are out of scope.

+Hybrid Log Gamma encoding is to be discussed as to whether it is in or out of scope.

+_____

 ## Nanocolor API

 For a description of data types, please refer to Nanocolor.h